changswap/changswap-document/roadmap.md

 ### Coming Up in Q1

-* IFO 3.1: Private Sales & New IFO Syrup Pool
+* IFO 3.1: Private Sales & New IFO Brewery Pool
 * MasterChef v2: Ready for Future Products and New Tokenomics
 * Perpetuals Trading
 * Limit Order